-Examinations 60%: Three written examinations will be used in this course totaling 60%: These evaluations will be a combination of multiple choice, short answer, and scenario to examine learning abilities.
-Final Presentation & Final 40%: One Scenario Examination will be used, totaling 20% while Submission for Dietary the other 20% will be evaluated using your own dietary analysis.
-Analysis These two assignments will be used as a compare and contrast assignment inclusive of all materials throughout the semester.
+Examinations 70%: Three written examinations will be used in this course.
+These evaluations will be a combination of multiple choice, short answer, and scenario to examine learning abilities.
+Dietary Analysis 30%: This is an analysis of your own lifestyle throughout the semester.